samudiogo/bootstrap3_player/README.md

     -  see all the css and js files you need to link to
     -  see the `<audio>`  tags in use

+#### Styling caveat

+Works best when the player is not enclosed in too narrow a container in which case controls can appear jumbled.
+The seek and volume sliders are hidden on narrow (xs) viewports and stack in very narrow situations.
+However, this is not an entirely satisfactory solution.
+Please raise an issue if this compromise doesn't suit your use case.

 #### Forked from William Randol's [bootstrap-player](https://github.com/WilliamRandol/bootstrap-player)

  -  `bootstrap-player` is great for Bootstrap 2